mekaron/articles/agilecontent/fromprojecttoprocess.md

 "Simply put, a process is a set procedure that involves a sequence of steps that need to be taken in order to produce a result, whereas a project is a temporary course of action that aims to deliver a distinctive product, service, or result."

 And what is the difference between a project manager and a process manager?
 A project manager makes sure all tasks are done in order to receive a result that are set for that project.
-A process manager looks at - and improves - the process and is therefore more concerned with the quality of the process, rather than the quality of the outcome.
-Where of course the belief is that a qualitative process always leads to a predictable and qualitative result.
+A process manager continuously improves the process and is therefore more concerned with the quality of the process, rather than the quality of the outcome.
+Where of course the belief is that a process of high quality always leads to a predictable and qualitative result.

-Why does this matter
+But that's not all
+The key thing about processes is that if you improve only part of it, this will lead to the so-called 'sub-optimization'.
+Suboptimization - optimizing subprocesses - leads to less problems for the people involved in that subprocess, but it often leads to major problems